SebCon/EventHandler/README.md

 # EventHandler
-register callbacks for browser/self-created events, handling and executing callbacks using this module for big JS or AngularJs Projects, replace all Listener or ng-click funtions with this functionality
+register callbacks for browser/self-created events, handling and executing callbacks **using this module for big JS or AngularJs Projects - more powerful and a better handling - replace all Listener or ng-click funtions with this functionality**

 ## Getting Started